crazyrabbitLTC/ethPragueHack-RelativeShareMarkets/README.md

 A decentralized perpetual trading protocol on Arbitrum that enables users to take long/short positions on the relative market share between tokens (starting with ETH vs BTC).

+## 📖 Detailed Project Description

+### Overview

+Relative Market Share Perpetuals (RMSP) is a novel DeFi trading primitive that enables traders to speculate on the relative dominance between cryptocurrencies, rather than their individual USD prices.
+This project introduces perpetual contracts based on market share ratios - starting with ETH vs BTC dominance.

+### The Problem We Solve

+Traditional perpetual contracts allow traders to bet on whether a single asset goes up or down in USD terms.
+However, many traders want to express views on relative performance - "Will ETH outperform BTC?" or "Will BTC maintain its dominance?"
+Current solutions require complex multi-leg trades that are capital inefficient and difficult to manage.

+### Our Solution

+RMSP creates a single, elegant perpetual contract that tracks the relative market share between two assets.
+For example, if ETH represents 2.37% of the combined ETH+BTC market cap, traders can go long or short this ratio directly.

+#### Key Innovation: Zero-Sum Relative Value

+Unlike traditional perps, RMSP positions are perfectly symmetric:
+- When ETH's share increases from 2.37% to 2.50%, longs profit exactly what shorts lose
+- No external funding is needed - the system is self-balancing
+- P&L is calculated as: `(currentShare - entryShare) × notional × direction`

+### Use Cases

+1. **Dominance Trading**: Bet on whether ETH will gain or lose market share vs BTC
+2. **Hedging**: Protect against relative underperformance of holdings
+3. **Market Neutral Strategies**: Express views on relative value without USD exposure
+4. **Future Extensions**: Any token pair ratios (ETH/SOL, BTC/GOLD, etc.)

+### Technical Achievements

+1. **First perpetual contract for relative market share** - Novel financial primitive
+2. **Real-time Pyth integration** - Live institutional-grade price feeds
+3. **Zero-sum architecture** - Self-balancing system without external funding
+4. **Production-ready deployment** - Verified contracts on Arbitrum mainnet
+5. **Professional trading UI** - TradingView charts with position management

+### Why This Matters

+RMSP introduces a new building block for DeFi that enables efficient relative value trading.
+By focusing on market share rather than USD prices, we create a more intuitive way to express views on crypto dominance battles.
+This primitive can extend beyond crypto to any paired assets where relative performance matters more than absolute price.

 ## 🚀 ETH Prague Hackathon - Milestone 1 (Proof of Concept)

 ### Features